-Recommendation: If you get splinter hemorrhages that are painful or accompanied by a fever, you need to get them checked out.
-You should also go see your doctor if they’re accompanied by additional red dots on your skin or joint pain.
+The Remedy Rx: If you get splinter hemorrhages that are painful or accompanied by a fever, you need to get them checked out.
+You should also go see your doctor if they're accompanied by additional red dots on your skin or joint pain.

 Your skin looks pale

 In the dead of winter, you're bound to lose your summer glow and look like a White Walker.
 But if your skin suddenly looks paler than usual, it could be a sign of reduced blood flow throughout your body.
 A lighter skin tone may also mean that your body's red blood cell production has reduced dramatically.
 If this lighter skin pigment is accompanied by unexplained weakness or fatigue, you may have anemia, which means your blood is having trouble carrying enough oxygen to your body.

 According to the National Heart, Lung, and Blood Institute, anemia is the most common blood disorder and it affects 3,000,000 Americans.
 In most cases, the cause of this disorder is iron deficiency, so you may need to take iron supplements or include more iron-fortified foods in your diet, like red meat, dried fruit, or dark leafy greens.

 The Remedy Rx: You'll need to get some blood work done to check your iron levels.
 If it's anemia, your doctor can suggest dietary changes and supplements to manage your condition.